xoofx/atlassian.net-sdk/docs/change-history.md

 ## Version 11.0.0 (11/08/2019) ##
 * Jira.CreateOAuthRestClient() has been added to be able to interact with Jira using OAuth tokens instead of user/password.
 * JiraOAuthTokenHelper class has been added to help consumers generate request/access tokens to use with OAuth.
+* Special thanks to [Romain Failliot ](https://www.linkedin.com/in/romainfailliot) and Ubisoft for contributing the OAuth feature.

 __Breaking Changes__:
 * JiraCredentials type has been removed.